mpodreshetnikov/RpcLikeBlazor/README.md

   ```
 - ...or inject already configured for you `ApiCaller<ISomeApi>` (if you provided source for `ISomeApi` in `ApiSettings.ApiInterfacesSources`).

-For additional knowlegments download a sample from [GitHub](#other) and play with it.
+For additional knowledges download a sample from [GitHub](#other) and play with it.

 ### How to run sample

-You need to run client-side and server-side project.
-For both projects: go to folder with the `.csproj` file and run `dotnet run` command.
+You need to run the client-side and server-side projects.
+For both projects: go to a folder with the `.csproj` file and run `dotnet run` command.

 ### Additional info

 I recommend you to provide `ApiSettings.ApiInterfacesSources` for all the Api Interfaces.
 There are checks for different conventions and if you violate them exception will be thrown on the configuring stage.

-You can configure your own convertation of requests and responces parameters by providing `IObjectConverter` service in client-side app.
+You can configure your own converting of requests and responces parameters by providing `IObjectConverter` service in the client-side app.

 ### Conventions

-- There are maximum one complex (any `class` exclude `string`) parameter in Api Interface method.
-Complex parameter will be written in a request body and other parameters in a query string.
+- There is a maximum one complex (any `class` exclude `string`) parameter in an Api Interface method.
+The complex parameter will be written in a request body and other parameters in a query string.
-- There are no equals by `name` and `HttpMethod` methods in Api Interface.
+- There are no methods equals by their name and `ApiHttpMethod` attribute in Api Interface.

 ## License